1896 United States presidential election: Labor unions and skilled workers

 The Bryan campaign appealed first of all to farmers.
 It told urban workers that their return to prosperity was possible only if the farmers prospered first.
 Bryan made the point bluntly in the "Cross of Gold" speech, delivered in Chicago just 25 years after that city had indeed burned down: "Burn down your cities and leave our farms, and your cities will spring up again; but destroy our farms, and the grass will grow in the streets of every city in the country."
 Juxtaposing "our farms" and "your cities" did not go over well in cities; they voted 59% for McKinley.
 Among the industrial cities, Bryan carried only two (Troy, New York, and Fort Wayne, Indiana).

 The main labor unions were reluctant to endorse Bryan because their members feared inflation.
 Railroad workers especially worried that Bryan's silver programs would bankrupt the railroads, which were in a shaky financial condition in the depression and whose bonds were payable in gold.
 Factory workers saw no advantage in inflation to help miners and farmers, because their urban cost of living would shoot up and they would be hurt.
 The McKinley campaign gave special attention to skilled workers, especially in the Midwest and adjacent states.
 Secret polls show that large majorities of railroad and factory workers voted for McKinley.

+Influence of the 1896 campaigns

+Campaign strategies of both sides changed how candidates campaign in elections in the United States, shifting presidential campaigns to be more candidate-focused and reliant on campaign messaging to attract donors.
+Bryan's campaign was influential because of the populist messaging that Bryan presented in his speeches nationwide.
+Even though Bryan did not have the same amount of campaign funds as McKinley, his messaging was impactful enough to earn a significant electoral vote, and he only needed a few more states to win the election.
+McKinley's campaign was influential because of how he earned and used his campaign funds to undermine Bryan's campaign.
+The front porch strategy was an excellent success for McKinley as he earned massive amounts of campaign funds from donors.
+Additionally, the way McKinley used the funds to attack Bryan's campaign produced the intended effect of Americans viewing Bryan as a religious fanatic whose policies threatened to ruin the economy.
+The outcome of the 1896 election shifted party coalitions as Republicans maintained strong relationships with businesses, professionals, skilled workers, and wealthy farmers.
+Unfortunately for Democrats, they were not able to produce a coalition of lower-class farmers, unskilled laborers, and white southerners.